 Leneva™ Allograft Adipose Matrix is comprised of human adipose extracellular matrix and provides a safe, off-the-shelf solution for the replacement of damaged or inadequate adipose tissue.

-Leneva™ Allograft Adipose Matrix is comprised of human adipose extracellular matrix and is intended for the replacement of damaged or inadequate integumental adipose tissue.
+Leneva™ Allograft Adipose Matrix is intended for the replacement of damaged or inadequate integumental adipose tissue.
 Leneva™ Allograft Adipose Matrix may also be used for the reinforcement or supplemental support in underlying adipose tissue as the result of damage or naturally occurring defects.
-The process utilized preserves the extracellular matrix of the allograft adipose.
-The resulting allograft serves as a framework to support the cellular repopulation and vascularization at the surgical site.

 Leneva™ Allograft Adipose Matrix should not be placed in an area where native adipose does not normally exist.